-Our Compensation Committee determined that the aggregate economic value of long-term equity incentive compensation awarded to the executive officers contain a mix of non-qualified stock options and restricted stock units.
+Our Compensation Committee determined that the aggregate economic value of long-term equity incentive compensation awarded to the executive officers should contain a mix of non-qualified stock options and restricted stock units.
 Furthermore, long-term equity incentive awards granted to our executive officers are much more heavily weighted toward stock options because we believe that such awards align pay for performance by rewarding sustained achievement which drives long-term improvement of stockholder value.
 In addition, grants of restricted stock units allow us to offer equity compensation with fewer shares and less dilution to our stockholders, while simultaneously maintaining competitive rewards to retain our executive employee talent.
-As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award 75% to stock options and 25% to restricted stock units, which resulted in a grant of 158,730 stock options and 17,637 restricted stock units.
+As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award 75% to stock options and 25% to restricted stock units, which resulted in a grant of 218,750 stock options and 31,250 restricted stock units.

 Using similar methodology, Messrs.
-Bunte, Miceli, Miiller and West were awarded each a long-term equity incentive award with an estimated dollar value of approximately \$1.8 million, \$0.5 million, \$0.7 million, and \$0.5 million, respectively.
-The estimated value of Mr. Bunte's equity award granted in October 2010 was allocated 75% to stock options and 25% to restricted stock units.
+Bunte, Miceli, Miiller and West were awarded each a long-term equity incentive award with an estimated percentage of CSO of approximately 0.4%, 0.2%, 0.2% and 0.1%, respectively.
+The estimated value of Mr. Bunte's equity award granted in October 2011 was allocated 75% to stock options and 25% to restricted stock units.
 The estimated value of Messrs.
-Miceli, Miiller and West equity award granted in October 2010 was allocated 60% to stock options and 40% to restricted stock units.
-As a result, Mr. Bunte was granted 139,683 stock options and 15,520 restricted stock units; Mr. Miceli was granted 34,286 stock options and 7,619 restricted stock units; Mr. Miiller was granted 44,762 stock options and 9,947 restricted stock units; and Mr. West was granted 30,794 stock options and 6,843 restricted stock units.
+Miceli, Miiller and West equity award granted in October 2011 was allocated 60% to stock options and 40% to restricted stock units.
+As a result, Mr. Bunte was granted 145,714 stock options and 24,286 restricted stock units; Mr. Miceli was granted 42,955 stock options and 14,318 restricted stock units; Mr. Miiller was granted 47,250 stock options and 15,750 restricted stock units; and Mr. West was granted 31,500 stock options and 10,500 restricted stock units.

-In addition to the long-term equity incentive award granted to each of our executive officers in October 2010, Mr. West was also awarded an additional 22,989 stock options and 5,108 restricted stock units in January 2011.
-This award was a discretionary award based on the recent performance of Mr. West and vests over a four year period from January 2011 to January 2015.
+In addition to the long-term equity incentive award granted to each of our executive officers in October 2011, Mr. Miiller also received a discretionary grant of an additional 12,000 stock options and 2,650 restricted stock units in April 2011.
+This award was granted in connection with his promotion to Senior Vice President of Worldwide Sales.
+This discretionary award vests over a four year period from April 2011 to April 2015.

 We anticipate that we will continue to grant long-term equity incentive awards to each of our other executive officers on an annual basis at the discretion of the Compensation Committee.
 We have no program, plan or practice to coordinate award grants with the release of material non-public information.
 We anticipate that equity grants will generally occur in the third fiscal quarter.
-We believe that the resulting overlapping vesting schedule from awards made in prior years, together with the number of shares subject to each award, helps ensure a meaningful incentive to remain an employee and to enhance stockholder value over time.
+We believe that the resulting overlapping vesting schedule from awards made in prior years, together with the number of shares subject to each award, help provide meaningful retention incentives for executives and enhance stockholder value over time.